The-Monkeys-and-MAUD/MonkeytestJS/README.md

 Assign custom tests for the page.
 Custom tests will be run on the page after the global tests have finished.

-Urls for the page tests are relative to the **/tests** directory in the MonkeyTestJS directory.
+Urls for all tests (including page tests) are relative to the directory configured in the `testsDir` setting, which defaults to `mytests`.

 Example: